EmrysMyrddin/docker-labs/chapters/webapps.md

 * `COPY` copies local files into the container.

+* `ADD` copies local files into the container or if it's an archive, extract it into the container.
+Use it with caution and only if necessary since the extraction behavior can be missliding.

 * `CMD` defines the commands that will run on the Image at start-up.
 Unlike a `RUN`, this does not create a new layer for the Image, but simply runs the command.
 There can only be one `CMD` per a Dockerfile/Image.
 If you need to run multiple commands, the best way to do that is to have the `CMD` run a script. `CMD` requires that you tell it where to run the command, unlike `RUN`.
 So example `CMD` commands would be:
 ```
   CMD ["python", "./app.py"]